 - a.
 Eligibility: Death must have occurred from a service-related cause, or the member must have 10 or more years of service. - b.
 Ordinary Benefit: After the death of an active member, if the member was married, a benefit will be paid to the spouse equal to 2.00% of the member's Final Salary for each year of service.
 There is a minimum benefit of 25% of Final Salary.
 Benefits are increased one-third for each dependent child.
 The maximum benefit is 50% of Final Salary.
 Benefits may not begin before the spouse is age 40 without a dependent child, and benefits stop upon the spouse's death or remarriage.
 Effective July 1, 2012, death benefits will be based on FAC, and not Final Salary. - c.
 Duty-related Death Benefit: 75% of Final Salary, paid to the spouse or other dependent relative.
-Benefits cease when the spouse or other relatives die or are no longer dependent.

-16. Post-retirement Benefit Increase:
+Benefits cease when the spouse or other relatives die or are no longer dependent. - 16.
+Post-retirement Benefit Increase: - a.

-- a.
 Members receive an increase of \$1,500 per year (\$125.00 per month) beginning on the January 1 next following the third anniversary date of the retirement, and in every year thereafter.
 The increase applies to service retirement, disability retirement and death benefits.
 This increase is not tied in any way to actual increases in the cost of living. - b.
-Effective July 1, 2012, members will receive cost of living increases at the later of the member's third anniversary of retirement or when the member reaches their SSNRA.
-For members with 25 years of service, COLA delayed until the later of age 55 or the member's third anniversary of retirement. - (i) The COLA will be suspended for all State employees, teachers, BHDDH nurses, correctional officers, judges and State police until the aggregate funding level of their plans exceeds 80%; however, an interim COLA will be granted in five-year intervals while the COLA is suspended.

-- (ii) The COLA will be determined based on the plan's five-year average investment rate of return minus 5.5% and will range from zero to 4.0%. - (iii) The COLA will be limited to the first \$25,000 of the member's annual pension benefit.
+Effective July 1, 2012, members will receive cost of living increases at the later of the member's third anniversary of retirement or when the member reaches age 55. - (i) The COLA will be suspended for all State employees, teachers, BHDDH nurses, correctional officers, judges and State police until the aggregate funding level of their plans exceeds 80%; however, an interim COLA may be granted in five-year intervals while the COLA is suspended. - (ii) The COLA will be determined based on the plan's five-year average investment rate of return minus 5.5% and will range from zero to 4.0%. - (iii) The COLA will be limited to the first \$25,000 of the member's annual pension benefit.
 This limit will be indexed annually to increase in the same manner as COLAs.